tryton/tryton/trytond/doc/topics/modules/index.rst

    database.
    The ``id`` attribute can be used to refer to the record later in any XML file.
+   The ``search`` attribute may be set as a domain which is used to search for existing record instead of creating a new one when the ``id`` is not yet known.

 ``field``
    Set the value of the field with the name defined by the attribute ``name``.